fxoz/bot-mitigation-go/README.md

 ***Not available since the project is still in development.***

+Requirements:

+- Go and its dependencies
+- For testing: Python 3, Playwright and other packages (depending on the test)

+A basic testing environment can be launched like so:

+- `py testing/_server.py`
+- `go run .`

 ## Implemented Features

 Unless otherwise noted, all configuration options formatted `like_so` can be changed in the `config.json` file.